13-Peripherals

 Hayes Smartmodem 1200 - Photo credit: 50 Best Technology Products, http://www.zhaoniupai.com/blog/archives/687.html

 By 1982, the Smartmodem 1200 was announced, selling for $699.
-The Smartmodem 2400 came out in 1985 for $549.[39]
+The Smartmodem 2400 came out in 1985 for $549.[46]
 Many other companies created modems that were compatible with the Hayes standard, usually selling them for lower prices than Hayes.
+By the late 1980s, Applied Engineering was selling two slot-based modems, the DataLink 1200 and the DataLink 2400, compatible with the Apple II Plus, IIe, and IIGS.

 Apple Personal Modem 300/1200

-Apple Personal Modem 300/1200 - Photo credit: www.apple2.org
+Apple Personal Modem 300/1200 – Photo credit: Tony Diaz

 Over the following years, as standards were developed to handle it, modem speeds continued to increase, jumping to 4800 baud, then 9600, then 14,400 (or 14.4K), 28.8K, 33.6K, and then finally hitting the maximum possible on phone lines, 56K.
-The Apple IIGS was capable of connecting via a 28.8K modem.
+The Apple IIGS was capable of connecting via at least a 28.8K modem.

 INPUT DEVICES